sreeav6/AWS-EKS/README.md

 # Use OIDC connector as AWS IAM

-eksctl utils associate-iam-oidc-provider --cluster $cluster_name --approve
+eksctl utils associate-iam-oidc-provider --cluster <your-cluster-name> --approve

 # Setting alb and add on